The Lathe of Heaven: Title

-She published her rendition of the Tao Te Ching, The Book of the Way and Its Virtue by Lao Tzu, the traditional founder of Taoism (Daoism).
-In the notes at the end of this book, she explains this choice:
+In 1997, Le Guin published a translation of the Tao Te Ching by Lao Tzu, traditionally regarded as the founder of Taoism (Daoism).
+In the notes at the end of the translation, she explains her choice of title for the novel:

 The language of some [versions of the Tao Te Ching] was so obscure as to make me feel the book must be beyond Western comprehension.
-(James Legge's version was one of these, although I found the title for a book of mine, The Lathe of Heaven, in it.
-Years later, Joseph Needham, the great scholar of Chinese science and technology, wrote to tell me in the kindest, most unreproachful fashion Legge was off on that one; when the book [Tao Te Ching] was written, the lathe hadn't been invented.)
+(James Legge's version was one of these, although I found the title for a book of mine, The Lathe of Heaven, in Legge.
+Years later, Joseph Needham, the great scholar of Chinese science and technology, wrote to tell me in the kindest, most unreproachful fashion Legge was a bit off on that one; when Chuang Tzu was written the lathe hadn't been invented.)